content-left-bg.png

 Students with language comprehension difficulties may show strong word reading skills but difficulties comprehending the language of texts.
 They may not understand what they read, despite appearing to read accurately and fluently.
 While these students may make a strong start in the early years of school when learning to read, their comprehension difficulties become more evident as they move into the middle and upper primary years, where texts become more complex.

 Students with a language comprehension difficulty may have an underlying language disorder.
-Language disorder may be associated with disabilities including autism, intellectual disability or hearing loss, or may present as a primary Developmental Language Disorder (DLD).
+Language disorder may be associated with disabilities including autism, intellectual disability or hearing loss, or may present as a primary developmental language disorder (DLD).

 Language comprehension difficulties can be subtle and therefore, can be challenging for parents and teachers to identify.
 Sometimes the first indication that a student requires further support to develop their language skills is their difficulties with learning to read.